kugurerdem/rugu.dev/content/english/about.md

 ---

-Full-stack software developer with a B.Sc. in Mathematics from Bilkent University (2021).
-I have been building software products since 2015.
+Full-stack software developer with a B.Sc. in Mathematics from Bilkent University (2023).
+I've been building software since 2015 and working professionally since 2021.

 I am **a developer with a hacker’s mindset**.
 I dive deep into the technologies I use and study the philosophy behind them.
 I use ~~Arch Linux~~ NixOS as